 A serious effect of radiation therapy in children is on bone growth.
 In younger children, some bones will not grow well after radiation.
 For example, radiation to the bones in one leg may result in it being much shorter than the other.
 Radiation of facial bones may cause uneven growth, which might affect how a child looks.
 But if a child is fully or almost fully grown, this is less likely to be an issue.

 - Radiation to the pelvis can damage the bladder or intestines, which can lead to problems with urination or bowel movements.
 It can also damage reproductive organs, which could affect fertility later in life, so doctors do their best to protect these organs by shielding them from the radiation or moving them out of the way whenever possible.

 - Side effects of radiation therapy to the spinal cord or skull may include nerve damage, headaches, and trouble thinking, which usually become most serious 1 or 2 years after treatment.
 Fortunately, Ewing tumors rarely spread to the brain, but they can sometimes extend into the brain from nearby bones of the skull.

 Another major concern with radiation therapy is that it may cause a new cancer to form in the part of the body that was treated with the radiation.
 This is most often a different type of bone cancer called osteosarcoma.
 The higher the dose of radiation, the more likely this is to occur.
 This small risk should not keep children who need radiation from getting treatment.
 Still, it’s important to continue follow-up visits with your child’s doctor so that if problems come up they can be found and treated as early as possible.

-For more on radiation therapy, see the Radiation Therapy section of our website or our document Understanding Radiation Therapy: A Guide for Patients and Families.
+For more on radiation therapy, see the Radiation Therapy section of our website or Understanding Radiation Therapy: A Guide for Patients and Families.

 Last Medical Review: 09/18/2014